5 Plumbing Tips to Prepare You For Autumn

 We Have Less Than A Month To Go Before Autumn Starts Bringing Its Chill

 Storms have also started to grace the late summer in the ACT and New South Wales.
-Along with the relief the rain provides on bushfire-afflicted areas, it has also brought along flashfloods that bring extra work to our home plumbing system.
+Along with the relief the rain provides in bushfire-afflicted areas, it has also brought along flashfloods that bring extra work to our home plumbing system.
 There’s no better time to start your plumbing maintenance than this time around.
-We have compiled a few tips that will help your plumbing stay in shape for the colder months.

 1. Service Hot Water Heater